efreeman518/EF.DemoApp1.net/README.md

 	* Test.Load - load testing using [NBomber](https://nbomber.com/)
 	* Test.Benchmarks - benchmark testing using [BenchmarkDotNet](https://benchmarkdotnet.org/)
 	* Test.Console - console app tester for manually hitting enpoints
-* Some are ignored by default because they require further setup/integration
+* Some tests are ignored by default because they require further setup/integration
-	* Test.UI, Test.SpecFlow.Specs (UI feature) tests require the appropriate versions of Chrome and Edge.
+	* Test.UI, Test.SpecFlow.Specs (UI feature) tests use Selenium which requires the appropriate versions of Chrome and Edge.
 	* Test.Load, Test.UI, Test.SpecFlow.Specs (UI feature) require the app to be running in order to run the Load & Selenium UI tests.
 Load and run the solution in one VS, load into another VS to run the UI dependent tests.
 	* AzureBlobStorageTests needs either Azurite (https://www.npmjs.com/package/azurite) or an Azure storage account
 	* CosmosDbTests needs either the CosmosDb emulator (https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21) or an Azure CosmosDb Account